Codyrg/new-computer-setup/README.md

 - Runescape 3 Client

 ### Other
-- Set up SSH to persnal github account
+- Set up SSH to personal github account